smarthomecircle/smarthomecircle.github.io/data/blog/2023/created-voice-assistant-esp32-with-wake-word-in-home-assistant.md

 If you are new to how to install YAML code on an ESP32 using ESPhome then you can follow this guide, wherein I have explained how you can install code on an ESP32.
 Now here is the code that you will have to add after creating a device in ESPHome

+<b>Update 22-March-2024:</b>

+I found some INMP441 Microphone may have the left and right channel reversed.
+In my case, the microphone was set to right channel on setting the L/R pin to ground.
+So you might have to change the `channel:` config below to left.

 ```yaml
 i2s_audio:
   - id: i2s_in